Alex-Malainic/Solar-Energy/README.md

 ## Credits

-Credits to https://dkasolarcentre.com.au/ for providing the PV dataset.
+Credits to https://dkasolarcentre.com.au/ for providing the PV energy historical dataset.